rich-p-rich/starwars-hangman-p3/README.md

 I cover the functionality around calling the clues in the 'Clues' section of this ReadMe below.

 ## Setting up the game
-In this section I have defined some of the main variables for playing the game:
+In this section I define some of the main variables for playing the game:

 ![Gameplay-variables](documentation/images/6_gameplay-and-variables.PNG)

 Some clarifications:
 - Spaces, apostrophes and hyphens.
-I wanted to display hyphens, apostrophes and spaces as they are rather than hidden as underscores.
+I wanted to display hyphens, apostrophes and spaces as they are, rather than hidden by underscores.
 I thought that asking the player to guess hyphens and apostrohes a little unfair, and would be inaccurate to some of the source material - I didn't want to display x wing or xwing which it is correctly x-wing.
-Additionally, showing spaces between words seemed only fair, which is why I added these three exceptions to the underscores here.
+Additionally, showing spaces between words seemed only fair, which is why I added these three exceptions to the rule which hides all characters by underscores.
 - Guessed characters: I did not want to penalise the player who repeated a guess by mistake, so this variable keeps track of what they have guessed - correctly or incorrectly - and gives them a reminder in this case; additionally, they do not lose any attempts for repeated guesses.
 In this example, the player enters the letter Z twice, and gets the reminder on the second attempt:

 ![Repeat-guess](documentation/images/15_repeat-wrong-guess.PNG)
 - Wrong guesses: to help the player keep track of where they are in the game, I use this variable to monitor their wrong guesses so I can display them to the player.
 I considered adding all guesses to this list, but as the correctly-guessed characters appear in the target word(s), this seemed redundant.

 ![List-wrong-guesses](documentation/images/16_list-wrong-guesses.PNG)
 - Invalid characters: it would be easy to lose an attempt by accidently entering a semi-colon, hash sign or asterisk, so I have excluded them where; if the user enters an invalid character, they get a warning message but they do not lose an attempt.